-Data and Digitalisation: the evolving role of treasury in Asia
+Data and digitalisation: the evolving role of treasury in Asia

 The role of treasury is gaining influence.
 This comes with expectations to deliver more, develop new skills, and stay ahead of digital advancements.